 Once created, save your feedback project as a template by clicking the project header dropdown and selecting Save as a Template.
 Then you can quickly duplicate it for each new feature you’re collecting feedback for.

 Create custom fields

 As feedback comes in, you can create custom fields to flag it so teammates can proceed accordingly.
 You can make custom fields for the type of feedback (dislike, neutral, like, love), whether it’s actionable (yes/no), the feedback source, and more.
 With a quick glance, teammates can see actionable work and start on it, and gauge whether or not a feature is resonating yet.

-Add custom fields to your product feedback by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+Add custom fields to your product feedback by clicking the blue Add Custom Fields link at the top of your project.
 From here you can create and manage your custom fields for feedback, or whatever other data you need to track.

 Setup a Wufoo integration